NuBus: Implementations

-The NuBus became a standard in 1987 as IEEE 1196.
-This version used a standard 96-pin three-row connector, running the system on a 10 MHz clock for a maximum burst throughput of 40 MB/s and average speeds of 10 to 20 MB/s.
+The NuBus became an IEEE standard in 1987 as IEEE 1196.
+This version used a standard DIN 41612 96-pin three-row connector, running the system on a 10 MHz clock for a maximum burst throughput of 40 MB/s and average speeds of 10 to 20 MB/s.
 A later addition, NuBus 90, increased the clock rate to 20 MHz for better throughput, burst increasing to about 70 MB/s, and average to about 30 MB/s.

 The NuBus was first developed commercially in the Western Digital NuMachine, and first used in a production product by their licensee, Lisp Machines, Inc., in the LMI-Lambda, a Lisp Machine.
 The project and the development group was sold by Western Digital to Texas Instruments in 1984.
 The technology was incorporated into their TI Explorer, also a Lisp Machine.
 In 1986, Texas Instruments used the NuBus in the S1500 multiprocessor UNIX system.
 Later, both Texas Instruments and Symbolics developed Lisp Machine NuBus boards (the TI MicroExplorer and the Symbolics MacIvory) based on their Lisp supporting microprocessors.
 These NuBus boards were co-processor Lisp Machines for the Apple Macintosh line (the Mac II and Mac Quadras).